justinokamoto/espeak-ng-python/README.md

 #### Configuration

-`espeak` supports various languages.
+`espeak-ng` supports various languages.
 To see all available options, you can list all voices:

 ```python
 import espeak_ng